lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 _Iris, shocked and saddened, throws her arms around Sanya from behind._

-> It’s someone who raises you and loves you and supports you!
+> It's someone who raises you and loves you and supports you!

 **Enchantingtable2013** _(04-Sep-18 02:49 PM)_